synthiam/E-29_Humidity_Sensor/README.md

 ## License

 For profit use of these files requires written consent.
 Contact partners@synthiam.com.
-For everyone else party on!
+For everyone else, party on!

 Please see LICENSE.md for license details.